wolpert/svarm/README.md

 grow and shrink as needed by the collective.
 'Swarming' is how I pictur the nodes working together.
 Svarm is the Swedish word for 'swarm' and was available to register.
 So... there you go.

+### How can I help?

+I need folks who can write code, documentation, and build websites.
+This is all open-source and benefits everyone.
+Come join and be part of the experience.